gramoli/gramoli.github.io/_posts/2024-12-24-unicorns-do-exist.md

 Similarly, one of the biggest impediments of blockchain technology has been the fear in the absence of user protection.
 As everyone is pseudonymous or anonymous, there is no accountability and hackers easily steal assets from random users without the having to ever pay back.
 These risks have hampered mass adoption.
 At Redbelly, we bypass this problem by making blockchains comply with regulations: every user must have a real world identity.
 This ensures, for example, that no users are trading with AI bots, Redbelly could even inform the payer whether there is a real person associated to the recipient address before actioning a payment.
 By mitigating this risk, Redbelly democratizes the use of blockchain technology.

 To understand the last pitfall, consider HD-DVD from Toshiba in 2006 that was better for cost and production than Sony's Blu-ray and HD-DVD players were about 3 times cheaper than Blu-ray players.
 Blu-ray had however a superior storage capacity and a more advanced protection against piracy.
 In 2007, consumers were inundated with marketing about both technologies.
 But progressively, retailers started offering exclusively Blu-ray disks, this was the case of Target, Blockbuster, Netflix and Wal-Mart.
-Blu-ray became the defactor standard, hence leading to the failure of HD-DVD when Toshiba and Microsoft stopped manufacturing HD-DVD players.
+Blu-ray became the defacto standard, hence leading to the failure of HD-DVD when Toshiba and Microsoft stopped manufacturing HD-DVD players.

 ![Unprecedented performance of the Redbelly technology](/img/throughput.png){: width="500" }